Vilanjaya/cocotbext-bow/README.md

 **Run Tests (Command Line):**

 Depending on your project structure, you might run your tests from the command line.
+To use these modules, import the one you need and connect it to the DUT.
 The typical command is:

-    cocotb <test_module_name>
-    Replace <test_module_name> with the actual name of your test module.
+    from hdl.bow_run import  BOWDriver, BOWConfig